Thyroid Cancer Treatment

 Thyroid cancer is cancer that starts in the thyroid.
 The thyroid is a small, butterfly-shaped gland in the front of the neck that wraps around the windpipe.
 The thyroid gland uses iodine absorbed from food to produce hormones that control how your body uses energy.
-Thyroid cancer is not common.
-In 2016, about 64,000 new patients were diagnosed with the disease.
-However, rates have been on the rise over the last 30 years.
-Experts believe this increase is mostly due to better detection through the use of ultrasound imaging.
 Most thyroid cancers can be cured.
 See the Thyroid Disease page for more information.

 There are four types of thyroid cancer:

 Papillary thyroid cancer: 70 percent of patients diagnosed with thyroid cancer have papillary thyroid cancer.
 This cancer originates in the cells where thyroid hormone is stored.
 It is slow-growing and does not easily spread into nearby tissue.

 Follicular thyroid cancer: this type of thyroid cancer also starts in the cells where thyroid hormone is stored.
 It is more aggressive than papillary cancer and often spreads into the bloodstream, lungs or bones.
 Most patients are over 40 years of age.
 A rare type of follicular thyroid cancer is called Hurthle cell cancer.
 Hurthle cell cancers are more likely to have spread at the time of diagnosis.